P.O. Box 79

 Promotion of less intrusive urban lighting

 Light PollutionWe have become use to several forms of urban pollution: air, water and noise.
-But there is one other form that is ubiquitous and, until recently, has been believed to be benign.
+But there is one other form that is ubiquitous and, until recently, has been considered benign.

 Light pollution is the combined effect of glare, light trespass and sky glow.
+All these are unintended and are therefore a product of poor engineering or design.
 Although artificial lighting is used to increase visibility and safety at night, in many cases light pollution can actually reduce the safety and security it is intended to provide.
 The main culprit is the light that is directed to where it is not intended.

 SolutionsAlthough air and water pollution were expensive to reduce, light pollution is very cheap.
 The first key is to recognize there is a problem.
 The second is to understand the problem.
 And the third is to apply cost effective measures to reduce it.
-As with air and water pollution, these include changing the ways we use light.
+As with air and water pollution, these include changing the way we manage these and change the historical "Best Practices" that causes these problems.
 We have now reduced the amount of contaminated air and water that is released into the environment.
 So we should now address light pollution.

 The four tenets for reducing the impact of light on the environment are to limit the: